heitorbaldo/heitorbaldo.github.io/_pages/publications.md

 * Directed Q-Analysis and Directed Higher-Order Adjacencies on Digraphs: A Quantitative Approach, 2024 (expected).
 * Quantifying Complexity on Graph Cellular Automata of Epileptic Brain Networks, 2024 (expected).

+## Master's Thesis and PhD Thesis

+* Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis.
+PhD Thesis.
+University of São Paulo, 2024 (expected).

+* [Álgebras de Clifford e de Cayley-Dickson]().
+Master's Thesis.
+University of Campinas, 2016.